-Gray clouds swirl in the sky above the land of the dead, but never part.
+Gray clouds swirl, but never part, in the sky above Death’s land.
 Sunlight never touches the bones strewn across the countryside.
-Warmth never melts the soft snow that falls to blanket the gentle hills and valleys, copses and dales of Death’s freehold.
+Soft snow falls to blanket the gentle hills and valleys, copses and dales.
 Bitter wind creeps through walls and flesh just the same, sowing ice and salt as it goes.
-Despite the lack of sunlight, blighted stalks of arctic willow grow from shallow tundra soil, up through ribs and mandibles, up through eye sockets and collarbones, straining above the snow cover by force of will alone.
+Despite the lack of sunlight, blighted stalks of arctic willow grow from shallow tundra soil, up through ribs and mandibles, up through eye sockets and collarbones, straining above the snow cover.
 After all, Death’s herd must eat.

 Some of the kerberoxen are molting.
-Every Sunday, Death walks across the estate, inspecting the animals, checking to see which are ready for combing.
+On Sundays, Death walks the estate, inspecting the animals, checking to see which are ready for combing.
 Because there are no changes to the weather, there is no molting season.
 Each animal molts regularly, but not en masse.
 Death combs all the qiviut– the fine, downy woolen underhair– by hand, and works it with thin quick phalanges, keeping only the softest and finest fibers.

 Each kerberox only molts once a year, but Death is nothing if not patient.